odoo/documentation/discuss/email_servers.rst

 ================
 As a system admin, go to :menuselection:`Settings --> General Settings` and check *External Email Servers*
-(watch out: this checkbox only shows up after Odoo 10).
+(watch out: this checkbox only shows up after Twenty20 10).
 Then, go through the following steps.

 .. note::
-    Office 365 email servers don't allow easiliy to send external emails from hosts like Odoo.
+    Office 365 email servers don't allow easiliy to send external emails from hosts like Twenty20.
     Refer to the `Office 365 documentation`_
     to make it working.